Beginning something new always starts with the first step – learning!

 Dressage (Western or English) is designed to be a training tool.
 So even if your horse is way past walk-trot – it is a good idea to start at the very beginning with Intro Test 1-4.
 It will take a good season of riding daily until you are ready for the schooling shows.
 When you are consistently getting over 65% on your test scores, start training at the next walk-trot-canter level (Basic Tests 1 – 4), but continue to test at Intro.
 When you are confident your horse is ready, test at Basic 1, and if you consistently get over 65%, test all of the Basic tests 1-4, yet start training at Level 1 Test 1.
 Continue this way through all of the levels.
 It is important not to skip a level or a test, because missed training will show up later in your horse’s performance.
 You will be amazed at how well your horse and you communicate after just a short time!

 English or Western trainers can be valuable in your progress, because developing the movements are very similar in both.
-Visit our EVENTS page to find schooling shows near you.
+Schooling shows throughout Michigan are offering live show and/or virtual show western dressage classes.
+Check all of the schooling shows in your area.

 When going to a schooling show to be eligible for the WDAMI Year-End awards, Scores must come from judges who are USDF “L-grad” or USEF “r”, “R”, “S” or FEI judge or a USEF Western Dressage “r” or “R” judge.